severnsc/g2i-bingo/README.md

 A bingo website designed for Lambda School Full Stack Web students.

-Please note that we are not reponsible for any banjo spaces that may (or may not) appear on Fridays.
-The banjo moves in mysterious ways.
+(Please note that we are not reponsible for any spaces that may (or may not) appear on Fridays.
+The banjo moves in mysterious ways.)

 ## Getting Started